-Growing up, I spent every possible moment in or near the ocean—snorkelling, rock-pooling, and watching wildlife for hours on end.
-I was captivated by the complexity of marine life and originally dreamed of becoming a marine biologist.
-This early passion for the sea eventually led me to pursue an integrated master’s degree at the University of Glasgow, where I first encountered transmissible cancers.
-I was immediately drawn to the mystery of these remarkable diseases in bivalves—cancers that defy conventional understanding by spreading not only between individuals but also across species and entire oceans.
-This phenomenon presents a rare biological system that challenges the boundaries of what we consider an individual organism.
-To truly understand it requires an interdisciplinary approach spanning anatomy, ecology, and immunology.
+Growing up, I spent every possible moment in or near the ocean.
+I was captivated by the complexity of marine life, and for most of my childhood, dreamt of becoming a marine biologist.
+This early passion for the sea eventually led me to pursue a degree in Marine Biology at the University of Glasgow, eventually pivoting towards Genetics.
+This is where I first encountered transmissible cancers.
+I was immediately drawn to the mystery of these diseases in bivalves that defy our conventional understanding of cancer by spreading between individuals, and even species, moving across oceans.
+This phenomenon presents a rare biological system that challenges the boundaries of what we consider to be an organism and how they arise.
+To truly understand it requires an interdisciplinary approach spanning evolution, cancer biology and marine ecology.
 My own fascination lies in the genomics: how these cancers have evolved from host tissue into parasitic lineages, capable of independent, parallel evolution.
-It is here—at the intersection of my childhood wonder and scientific inquiry—that I aim to contribute to understanding the nature and evolution of life itself.
+It is here that I aim to contribute to understanding the nature and evolution of these unique diseases.

 University of Glasgow Genetics with Data Science